Code-Institute-Submissions/milestone2_project/README.md

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

+- The color scheme was aquired from 'bootswatch', which is a free color scheme repository for bootstrap [Color theme 'Minty'](https://bootswatch.com/minty/)

 ### Media
 - The photos used in this site were obtained from ...